ChenXiaoman/tracking-android-sdk/README.md

 ## Note to developer:
 ### User permission
-- You need to add one permission `<uses-permission android:name="android.permission.INTERNET" />` to the file AndroidManifest.xml in order use this SDK
+- You need to add permission `<uses-permission android:name="android.permission.INTERNET" />` to the file AndroidManifest.xml in order use this SDK

 ### Class `TrackingParams`
 - You can add custom parameters for tracking.